TMinusBlastedRocket/osutaiko-touchbar/README.md

 # osutaiko-touchbar
 BetterTouchTool config to use your touchbar in osu!takio
 Requirements:
-  A Macbook Pro with touchbar (almost any of the post-2016 MBPs), osu!lazer and https://folivora.ai/ (bettertouchtool)
+  A Macbook Pro with touchbar (almost any of the post-2016 MBPs) **OR* a Mac running macOS Catalina and an iPad docked in sidecar, osu!lazer and https://folivora.ai/ (bettertouchtool)
 Thats it!